What’s up with the Colorado Privacy Act?

 Does Colorado have a provision that requires recognition of global opt-outs?

 It will require recognition of opt outs through “user-selected universal opt-out mechanisms” , but that requirement won’t go into effect until 2024.
-California requires recognition of global privacy controls, according to the regulations and as recently clarified by the California Attorney General in the FAQs.
+More details can be found in the official Colorado Privacy Act Rules, which were finalized in March 2023.
+California requires recognition of global privacy controls as well.
 Virginia, on the other hand, does not have such a provision, though that could always change in the future.